-Chart 1 shows the percent of all schools proposed to and approved by, charter school authorizers with a special focus school model from 2013 to 2018.
-It illustrates that 70 percent of all schools proposed had a special focus, and 69 percent of all schools approved had a special focus across 5 years.
+Chart 1 shows the percent of all schools proposed to, and approved by, charter school authorizers with a special focus school model from 2013 to 2018.
+It illustrates that 70 percent of all schools proposed had a special focus, and 69 percent of all schools approved had a special focus across five years.
 It suggests that people seeking to open new charter schools are focusing on a broad range of models and approaches, and that authorizers are approving a wide range of models and approaches without a bias favoring general school models.

-Chart 2 shows the percent of all charter schools approved by charter school authorizers with special focus school model from 2013 to 2018 for each of the 20 jurisdictions we studied.
+Chart 2 shows the percent of all charter schools approved by charter school authorizers with a special focus school model from 2013 to 2018 for each of the 20 jurisdictions we studied.
 It illustrates some variability between jurisdictions, but also illustrates that in every jurisdiction at least half of all approved schools over this five–year period had a special focus.
 It suggests that a broad range of models and approaches being available to students and communities is widespread and not confined to just a few localities.

 Chart 3 shows the percent of all charter school applications approved by charter school authorizers with a special focus school model in each of the five years of study.
 It illustrates that the percent of special focus charter school approvals has been relatively consistent across the five years of study.
 It suggests that approving a wide range of models and approaches has been a relatively consistent feature of charter school approvals, not just a one- or two-year occurrence.

 COVID-19 and our nation’s racial reckoning has amplified and created new demands for excellent and innovative ways of arranging learning.
 While the foundation of approving a diverse range of charter school models is important to build upon, this trajectory will need to evolve.
-Communities, in partnership with funders, advocates, and authorizers, need to grow, more unique and excellent learning arrangements, led by an increasingly diverse set of school founders and those with deep ties to local communities, to meet new aspirations and needs.
+Communities, in partnership with funders, advocates, and authorizers, need to grow more unique and excellent learning arrangements, led by an increasingly diverse set of school founders and those with deep ties to local communities, to meet new aspirations and needs.

 Join the Discussion

 We’re excited to keep the conversation going about why we need more diverse school models.
 Join us on AuthoRISE to talk with other leaders about this important work.
-You can sign up for a free log-in to AuthoRISE by emailing email@example.com.
+You can sign up for a free log-in to AuthoRISE by emailing [email protected].